Hakorr/AttributeDeobfuscator/README.md

 # AttributeDeobfuscator

 An element attribute deobfuscator for [Reddit](https://www.reddit.com).
 Turn the original attribute names into the obfuscated/randomized ones and vice versa.
-Eases and allows creating of new Reddit modifying userscripts.
+Eases and allows the creation of new Reddit modifying userscripts.

 ## 📋 Usage